1 – Introduction and Clue #1

 - Daniel 12:1 “a time of trouble such as never was.”

-Judging by the context in these Scriptures – so much warfare going on at the time of the appearance of the “abomination” – it seems likely the abomination itself should also have something to do with the war activity.
+Judging by the context in these Scriptures – so much warfare going on at the time of the appearance of the “abomination” – it seems likely the abomination itself should have a direct connection of some kind with the war activity.